Spinal Deformities

 • Neurological symptoms

-How are Spinal Deformities treated?
+How are Spinal Deformities Treated?

-When the deformity of the spine impacts the person’s quality of life and health, then surgery should be considered to correct the deformity.
+When the deformity of the spine impacts the person’s quality of life and health, surgery should be considered to correct the deformity.

-Surgical treatments range from:
+Surgical treatments include:

 • Minimally invasive spinal fusions